Jah-On/Cimulate/README.md

 # Cimulate
 A C++ library to simulate key, mouse, and joystick actions for GNUnix.
+It also provides screenshot grabbing and mouse position functions.

 States:
   - Not implemented: Not added and not in progress.